 Dr Mariëlle Wijermars (M.W.)

 Dr Mariëlle Wijermars is Assistant Professor in Cyber-Security and Politics.
 She conducts research on Internet governance with a focus on the impact of Internet policy on human rights, and on the framing of cyberthreats and policy responses.
 Her research is guided by an interest in the precarious balance between protecting citizens, infrastructures and institutions against cyberthreats and safeguarding rights and freedoms – from the right to privacy to the freedom of the press.
 Trained as a Russianist, her research draws upon Russia as its main empirical case study.
-In collaboration with Tetyana Lokot (Dublin City University), she is currently conducting a study on the politics of Internet freedom rankings.
+In collaboration with Tetyana Lokot (Dublin City University), she is currently conducting a study on the global politics of Internet freedom.

 Before joining FASoS, Mariëlle was a Rubicon postdoctoral fellow at the University of Helsinki.
 Her NWO-funded project Selling Censorship: Affective Framing and the Legitimation of Internet Control in Russia examined how Internet policy is framed and legitimated in Russian political and media discourses.